Enjoy the flexibility of online learning

-Course enrollment is $255 for three credit hours and is handled by Friends University, a fully accredited institution.
-(NOTE: This fee will increase to $345 the next time this course is offered.)
+Course enrollment is $345 for three credit hours and is handled by Friends University, a fully accredited institution.

 NOTE: To begin the enrollment process, you will be required to complete the Online Application for Graduate Workshop Attendance.
 The process is simple and will establish or update your online portal account with Friends University.